jberkel/sms-backup-plus/README.md

 👉 1.5.11: new log file path, previously on external storage / sdcard.

-To attach the sync log create a "gist" (https://gist.github.com) and link to the gist you created instead of posting the full content in the issue.
+To attach the sync log create a "[gist](https://gist.github.com)" and link to the gist you created instead of posting the full content in the issue.

-It might also be worth to install the current <a href="#beta">beta</a> version of SMS Backup+ to make sure the bug has not already been fixed.
+It might also be worth to install the current [beta](#beta) version of SMS Backup+ to make sure the bug has not already been fixed.

 #### <a name="faq-general-can-you-add-feature-x">Can you add feature X?</a>